 Who will feed us while we’re there?

 Groups do their own food purchasing, preparation and clean up.
-Most groups prize “KP” (Kitchen Prep) as a great opportunity for fellowship.
+Food service may be available for an additional fee.

 Who cleans up after we’re done?